AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 CoPilot Release 2.1 (7/05/2022)
 ---------------------------------------------

 -   (Anomalies) **New Anomaly Charts** — For a given anomaly, you can now view a 24-hour chart showing the time of day each metric within the anomaly deviated from its fingerprinted behavior.
 The chart also shows the severity of the full anomaly at the time the metric deviated.
-You can mark the full anomaly as not an anomaly from inside the chart diaglo.
-When an anomaly is marked as not an anomaly, all charts in the anomalies dashboard are updated to reflect the new data point.
+You can mark the full anomaly as not an anomaly from inside the chart dialog.
+If marked as not an anomaly, CoPilot will learn the new data point for all the deviated metrics in addition to the existing fingerprinted baseline and update all charts in the anomalies dashboard to reflect the learning.

 -   (Reports) **New FlightCheck Report** — Create a report showing the results of validation checks run on your Aviatrix platform.
 The report will alert you if: 1) your CSP account status is not intact (the IAM policy deviates from the Aviatrix default policy), 2) backups are not configured, 3) gateways are down, 4) syslog is not configured, 5) SAML login is not enabled, and 6) connections are down.